netinvent/command_runner/README.md

  - silent (bool): Allows to disable command_runner's internal logs, except for logging.DEBUG levels which for obvious reasons should never be silenced
  - priority (str): Allows to set CPU bound process priority (takes 'low', 'normal' or 'high' parameter)
  - io_priority (str): Allows to set IO priority for process (takes 'low', 'normal' or 'high' parameter)
+ - heartbeat (int): Optional seconds on which command runner should log a heartbeat message
  - close_fds (bool): Like Popen, defaults to True on Linux and False on Windows
  - universal_newlines (bool): Like Popen, defaults to False
  - creation_flags (int): Like Popen, defaults to 0